Craig Doyle: Broadcasting career

 He presented Now That's What You Called News for RTÉ over the Christmas at the end of 2011.

-Doyle currently works with BT Sport presenting coverage of Rugby Union since mid 2013 presented BT Sport's coverage of MotoGP between 2015 and 2018.
+Doyle has presented coverage of Rugby Union on BT Sport since 2013.
+He presented BT Sport's coverage of MotoGP between 2015 and 2018.

 Since November 2021, Doyle has been appearing on ITV show This Morning usually presenting the competitions and entertainment segments.
 In May 2022 he appeared as a guest presenter on the show alongside Alison Hammond.
-He has relief presented alongside Josie Gibson, Mollie King and Rochelle Humes during the school summer holidays on This Morning in 2022 and has since become a relief presenter on the show however, viewers tire of his over the top goofy approach.
+He has relief presented alongside Josie Gibson, Mollie King and Rochelle Humes during the school summer holidays on This Morning in 2022 and has since become a relief presenter on the show.

 In the week beginning 22 January 2024, Doyle appeared as a contestant on the BBC Two game show Richard Osman 's House of Games.
-He finished third, behind comedian Leo Reich and scientist and entrepreneur Anne-Marie Imafidon, but ahead of former Paralympian Tanni Grey-Thompson.
+Doyle finished third, behind comedian Leo Reich and scientist and entrepreneur Anne-Marie Imafidon.

 Other activities

 Doyle presented the ESAT Young Scientist Exhibition in Dublin, sponsored by BT Ireland in 2005.
 He is prominent in the UK fronting the adverts of double-glazing company Everest Windows.
-In Ireland he serves as the face of the UPC cable service adverts.
-He was a face of Littlewoods Ireland.
+In Ireland he has featured in advertising campaigns for Littlewoods Ireland.

-Craig Doyle is the Honorary President of London Irish Supporters Club.
+Doyle is the Honorary President of London Irish Supporters Club.